 Two small notes here:

-- I didn't use JSON for saving version number, cause some of our JSONs are so huge that it did slow down node.js's JSON.parse() (but may not be true for redis/lua, I didn't measure it).
+- I didn't use JSON for saving version number, cause some of our JSONs are so huge that it did slow down node.js's JSON.parse() in the past (but this may not be true for redis/lua, I didn't measure it).

 - The version check is pretty rigid